 Probate is simply the legal term given to the process of administering a deceased person’s estate.

-There are many ways in which Darlingtons can assist with the probate process ranging from limited fixed fee guidance on certain aspects such as assistance with form filling and procedure, through to dealing with the entire estate administration process where the assets and liabilities are complex, inheritance tax may be payable, there may be missing beneficiaries or trusts involved.
-Our approach is entirely flexible ensuring that you have the level of help and support you need rather than a "traditional" approach of only offering to deal with the whole matter at a percentage cost of the value of the estate.If you are an executor or an administrator of an estate and need probate solicitors in North London or London generally, please do get in touch.
+Our approach is flexible ensuring that you have the level of help and support you need rather than a "traditional" approach of only offering to deal with the whole matter at a percentage cost of the value of the estate.If you are an executor or an administrator of an estate and need probate solicitors in North London or London generally, please do get in touch.

-There are also situations where a will is not made, in which case the rules governing administration of the estate and distribution of assets are contained in statutory rules known as the Intestacy rules.
+Given that a very significant proportion of the UK population do not make a will, we can also advise and assist on the rules governing administration of the estate and distribution of assets contained in statutory rules known as the Intestacy rules.